 7. Owls don't like to be petted and cuddled.
 Captive owls still retain their natural instincts, and traditional "petting" doesn't fit into the owl scheme of things.
-Even though Karla has lived with Alice for over 10 years, Alice still bites if Karla tries to pet her on the back.

 5. Owls are long-lived.
 A Great Horned Owl could live 30 or more years in captivity if things go well.
 Small species could live 10 years.
 Taking on the care of an owl is a long-term commitment.

 4. Beaks and talons are sharp.
 If an owl doesn't like what you're doing, it's going to let you know.
 And you might wind up bleeding because of it.
 It's also easy for an owl to scratch you even if they aren't trying if they step up onto your gloved fist but stand off the side of the glove on your bare arm.